tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

     for x in y_vader_prob]
   ```

-* Either method you use, will lead to the same results of normalizing the values between `0` and `1`.
+* Either method you use will lead to the same results of normalizing the values between `0` and `1`.
 We will consider the first approach for this demo.

 * At this time, we have the original sentiments in `y_test`, the predicted sentiment classes in `y_vader_pred`, and the sentiment predictions in `y_vader_prob`.
 Now we will continue to score sentiment using an RNN LSTM model.